Cloudspotting-on-Mars/.github/profile/README.md

 Welcome Martian cloudspotters!

 ## Announcements
-Official Zooniverse launch date:
+Official Zooniverse launch date: **June 28th, 2022**

-First video get together:
+First video get together: TBD

 ## About
-This is the landing spot for all aspects of the NASA Citizen Science Zooniverse project, [Cloudspotting on Mars](https://www.zooniverse.org/projects/marek-slipski/cloudspotting-on-mars
+This is the landing spot for all aspects of the [Cloudspotting on Mars project](https://www.zooniverse.org/projects/marek-slipski/cloudspotting-on-mars
-).
+), part of NASA Citizen Science and Zooniverse.
 We'll update the **Announcements** section with important dates and upcoming events.
-You can also join our newsletter to get updates sent to your inbox.
-It hosts a repository for our blog and one for analyzing the identified arches.
+Join our newsletter to get updates sent to your inbox.
+See recent write-ups at the [blog](https://cloudspotting-on-mars.github.io).
+Start or join [a discussion](https://github.com/orgs/Cloudspotting-on-Mars/discussions) about the project.
+Check out our repositories for analyzing Mars Climate Sounder data and identified clouds.

 ## Join Newsletter